Welcome to Soul Fitness LA!

-Yoga Studio Etiquette: Be mindful not to step on other student's mats.
-Be mindful not to wear strong scented perfume or lotion just prior to entering the studio.
+Yoga Space Etiquette: Be mindful not to wear strong scented perfume or lotion just prior to entering the studio.
 Some students have odor sensitivities and/or allergies.
 Turn off cell phones/electronics during the practice.
+No electronic items in the practice area.
 Remember that savasana (typically done at the end of the class) is one of the most important elements in closing your yoga practice, and lasts about 5 minutes, never skip that for the safety of your body.
 Remember to always have fun!

 What to wear: For yoga classes, wear comfortable clothes that stretches as you stretch.
-Clothes you can move in without them going over your face, because you will have your head below your heart in some poses.
-In case you've never been to a studio (we're honored to be your first), you'll be leaving your shoes and socks by the door before entering to studio.
+Clothes you can move without them going over your face, because you will have your head below your heart in some poses (ex: down dog).
+Leave Shoes and socks by the door before entering the practice area.

 During class: Flexibility isn’t required to practice yoga.
 Resist the temptation to judge your body based on what someone else is doing.
 Yoga is a new way of moving your body and training your mind, so take it slowly and go easy on yourself.
 Yoga is suppose to meet where you are.
 Resist the urge to rush into a pose or to push too hard.
 Allow your breath to be your guide and to help you progress at your own pace.
 Instead of trying to forcibly push your body beyond its current abilities, focus your energy on seeking postures that make you feel great.
 If you feel any discomfort, that’s your cue to back out of the pose and to try a modification or alternate posture that best serves your body.
 Just remember during your fist class, it’s okay to feel incredibly awkward moving your body in ways you are not use to.
 Your mind might jump around and you may judge yourself or feel as though you are doing it wrong, but it’s all a process.
 Come back to your mat, smile, let go, laugh at yourself, and above all, have fun!
 Every teacher will be available for you privately before or after each class.